 In this role at HARC, Ms. Roberts helps support the research efforts of HARC scientists and program directors.
 She conducts data collection and analysis and develops marketing and communications content.
 Also, in this capacity, Ms. Roberts develops maps, evaluates risk assessment and climate mitigation, and works through various modules to study environmental and atmospheric profiling.

-A recent graduate of the University of Oklahoma, McKenzie was active in Mu Alpha Theta (National Math Honor Society) and is a recipient of the National Science Foundation’s (NSF) Established Program to Stimulate Competitive Research (EPSCoR) and NASA Oklahoma Space Grant Consortium Fellowship.
+A recent graduate of the University of Oklahoma, Ms. Roberts was active in Mu Alpha Theta (National Math Honor Society) and is a recipient of the National Science Foundation’s (NSF) Established Program to Stimulate Competitive Research (EPSCoR) and NASA Oklahoma Space Grant Consortium Fellowship.
 She’s currently studying for an M.S. in Energy Policy and Climate from Johns Hopkins University.

 DOE Technical Assistance Partnerships (TAP) program promotes CHP technology solutions for the industrial and manufacturing sector, critical infrastructure, institutions, commercial facilities, and utilities.